 Choose the best

 Basically, make it and eat it.
 The high fat content of both cream and chocolate means ganache, including truffles, will stay vibrant and fresh for a week or more if kept cool.
 It will slowly lose shine if kept in a warm atmosphere and the cream content can develop a cheesy taste, a sure warning that you have left it too long.
 A week or so in the fridge is fine in an airtight container.
+It will set in the fridge, which means it will be harder to smooth or spread, but good for rolling into truffles.

-Watch our video guide on how to make the perfect chocolate ganache:
+Watch our video guide on how to make the perfect chocolate ganache

 For a cake filling or rich, thick icing, use equal weights of chocolate and double cream.